Warning – this book ‘contains TOP SECRET ideas that are NONE of a cat’s business’.

 “‘What do you think we should call him?’… ‘What about Prince Googlybrain Sizzlepants Ninja Mallet Face Wheely Shmeely Pancakeness Snotball Jelly?'”

-The story is 155 pages long, broken down into 10 chapters, and the text is spaced to allow around 16 lines on each page (albeit the book has lots of illustrations, so around half of the pages have less text on them).
-The publishers suggest an age range of 6 upwards*.
+The story is 155 pages long, broken down into 10 chapters, and most pages are illustrated; the publishers suggest an age range of 6 upwards*.
 Due to its humour and quirky characters, I think that this is a book that crosses a number of age ranges and would be perfect for reluctant readers.
 It would be great to be shared with younger children of around 5: equally, I can see it going down well in Years 3 and 4.
 If you, too, love this book, then there are 2 more in the series: Dave Pigeon (Nuggets) and Dave Pigeon (Racer!).
 I’m off to get both of them right now…

 *I include publisher age ranges as a guide only.